-In case of further redirection or of return to the country of origin, the redirection charge prescribed by Article 12, Section 2, shall accrue to the country which redirected the parcel within its own territory.
+In case of further redirection or of return to the country of origin, the redirection charge prescribed by Article 14, section 2, shall accrue to the country which redirected the parcel within its own territory.

-MISCELLANEOUS FEES.
+Article 39. - MISCELLANEOUS FEES.

-- 1. The following fees shall be retained in full by the Postal Administration which has collected them: - (a) The fee for Advice of Delivery referred to in Article II;(b) The enquiry fee referred to in Article 18, Section I;
+- I. The following fees shall be retained in full by the Postal Administration which has collected them:

-(c) The supplementary fee for a Trade Charge parcel referred to in Article 19, Section 4; (d) The despatch fee for an insured parcel referred to in Article 25, Section 3.
+- (a) The special fee referred to in Article 10, section 4; (b) The fee for Advice of Delivery referred to in Article 13; (c) The enquiry fee referred to in Article 20, section 1;

-2. The fee for Customs clearance referred to in Article 6 shall be retained by the Administration of the country of destination.
+- (d) The supplementary fee for a Trade Charge parcel referred to in Article 21, section 4; (e) The despatch fee for an insured parcel referred to in Article 27, section 3. - 2.
+The fee for Customs clearance referred to in Article 8 shall be retained by the Administration of the country of destination.
+The commission referred to in Article 10, section 3, may be claimed by the same Administration.

-TRADE CHARGE FEE.
+Article 40. - TRADE CHARGE FEE.

-The fee mentioned in Article 19, Section 2, shall be shared between the Postal Administration of the country of origin and that of the country of destination, as provided for in Article 34, Section 2, of the Detailed Regulations.
+The fee mentioned in Article 21, section 2, shall be shared between the Postal Administration of the country of origin and that of the country of destination, as provided for in Article 36, section 2, of the Detailed Regulations.

-INSURANCE FEE.
+Article 41. - INSURANCE FEE.